Archiv8/remark-lint/CONTRIBUTE.md

 The license for upstream software, including the Arch Linux packaging tools used in the creation of this package, remains as designated by its creator and contributors.

-(c) Documentation, 2017 - 2020 Ross Clark and [Archiv8 Contributors](https://github.com/Archiv8/nodejs-remark-lint/people)
+(c) Documentation and Code, 2017 - 2020 Ross Clark and [Archiv8 Contributors](https://github.com/Archiv8/nodejs-remark-lint/people)

 ---